Golgovskiy/Forest-Type-Coverage-Prediction-ML/README.md

 ```sh
 poetry run train --help
 ```
-6. Run MLflow UI to see the information about experiments you conducted:
+6. Run MLF~~~~low UI to see the information about experiments you conducted:
 ```sh
 poetry run mlflow ui
 ```